 Ongoing, CCF is seeking donations to meet the greatest needs in the community.
 Click What you can do to learn more.

 On March 20, 2020, with the support of several local funders, CCF launched the Rapid Response Grants Fund to provide emergency support for local nonprofit organizations and ensure continuity of service to the community.
-As of April 9, CCF has distributed $200,000 from this fund.
+CCF has distributed $200,000 from this fund so far.

 On March 23, 2020, CCF shifted to remote operations:

-- The physical office is closed.
-Our staff is maintaining normal business hours while working remotely: Monday to Thursday 9am - 5pm and Friday 9am - 1pm.
+- Our staff is maintaining normal business hours remotely: Monday to Thursday 9am - 5pm and Friday 9am - 1pm.
 Staff members will return calls and emails throughout the day, though there may be a delay.